 A day at leisure to enjoy the hotel’s beautiful location.

-Day 16 Lake Garda - Verona - London
+Day 16 Lake Garda - Verona - UK

-Transfer to Verona Airport for a direct, scheduled British Airways flight to London Heathrow or Gatwick Airport.
-Upon arrival you will be met and guided to your Titan vehicle, for the journey home.
+Transfer to Verona Airport for your return flight to the UK.
+Upon arrival your Titan vehicle will be waiting for the journey home.